 Light Up the Sparklers

-RELATED: LEAVE NO TRACE: Pack in Pack Out Rules of Camping
+✰✰ RELATED ✰✰ LEAVE NO TRACE: Pack in Pack Out Rules of Camping

-RELATED: How and Where to Find Dark Sky Camping Locations
+✰✰ RELATED ✰✰ How and Where to Find Dark Sky Camping Locations

-The campfire is the ultimate gathering place for romance, sharing, laughter and peace while enjoying the essence of the outdoors!
-So, c’mon baby, light that fire!
+As mentioned earlier, the campfire is the central hub of making great camping memories.
+Bonfires are the ultimate gathering place for romance, sharing, laughter and peace while enjoying the outdoors!

 Check out Canadian Prepper’s video on “6 Easy Campfires Everyone Should Know for Survival and Recreation”:

-AMAZON DISCLOSURE: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+AMAZON DISCLOSURE: Always On Liberty is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.